-Started in 2002 to address the link between domestic violence and animal abuse
+Started in 2002 to address the link between domestic violence and animal abuse.

 It is an unfortunate fact that domestic violence and animal abuse often coincide.
-Sometimes, these occur simultaneously and in some instances the animal abuse is the method of spousal control and violence.
+Sometimes, these occur simultaneously and in some instances, animal abuse is the method of spousal control and violence.
 As difficult as it is for a person to leave a violent relationship and enter a shelter, the decision can be made more painful when a beloved pet is left behind.
 Some people will choose to stay with the abuser and the pet rather than seek necessary shelter.

 Similarly, people who have lost their homes may choose to stay in a car or on the streets because they are unable to keep their pets otherwise.
 At the Mario Pastega House, some people have declined services and delayed medical treatment because they did not have care for their pets.
 Others drove hours each day to continue caring for their pets.

-Expanded in 2010 to address crisis in its many forms and serve more people and pets in need
+Expanded in 2010 to address crisis in its many forms and serve more people and pets in need.

 The Safe Housing Program serves the animal companions of people seeking assistance or receiving aid from local social service organizations.
-This program is designed to enable people to get the assistance they need in a crisis situation without worrying about the care of their pet.
+This program is designed to enable people to get the assistance they need in a crisis situation without worrying about the care of their pets.